 We selected SCCHN as our first indication based on a high unmet patient need, robust scientific rationale, a clearly defined regulatory path and accessibility of these tumors for biopsy.
-SNS-301 has been engineered to produce a targeted immune response against the tumor associated antigen, or TAA, aspartate b-hydroxylase, or ASPH.
+SNS-301 has been engineered to produce a targeted immune response against the tumor associated antigen, or TAA, aspartate β -hydroxylase or ASPH.
 ASPH is found to be overexpressed in 70% to 90% of human malignancies, including SCCHN.
 Expression of ASPH is related to cancer cell growth, invasiveness, and disease progression through the Notch signaling pathway.
 As SCCHN tumors are often lacking intratumoral CD8 T cells, we believe that the addition of SNS-301 has the potential to generate and expand ASPH specific anti-tumor T cells and thereby enhance PD-1 blockade activity.

 We are currently evaluating SNS-301 in combination with the PD-1 inhibitor pembrolizumab in a 30-patient Phase 1/2 clinical trial.
-As of December 10, 2020, we have enrolled 11 patients in the trial, of which ten patients were evaluable for efficacy.
+As of March 9, 2021, we have enrolled 17 patients in the trial.
+As of December 10, 2020, we have evaluated ten patients for efficacy and ten for safety.
 The trial includes patients with locally advanced unresectable or metastatic SCCHN who have been treated with PD-1 blockade for at least 12 weeks with the best overall response being SD or unconfirmed progressive disease, or PD.
 Patients who achieved a PR, complete response, or CR, or confirmed progression on PD-1 blockade, are not eligible.
 Based on an initial assessment of the ten evaluable patients, SNS-301 in combination with pembrolizumab has been well tolerated and has shown promising anti-tumor activity, including a PR in one patient with a PD-L1 negative tumor who achieved SD as best overall response on PD-1 inhibition alone as well as SD in six patients.
 Of the six SD patients, one patient previously had PD on PD-L1 inhibition and two patients have achieved longstanding SD for greater than 36 weeks following treatment.
-We anticipate reporting topline data from this trial by the end of 2021.
+We anticipate reporting a large additional subset of data from this trial by the end of 2021.
 If the results of this trial are positive, subject to feedback from the FDA, we intend to initiate a randomized, registration-enabling trial for SNS-301.

-Based on the results we have observed to date, we also intend to evaluate the addition of SNS-301 to pembrolizumab in PD-1 blockade naïve SCCHN patients as part of our ongoing Phase 1/2 trial, with enrollment in this additional treatment arm expected to begin in mid-2021.
-We intend to use an ImmunoPhage cocktail targeting the E6/E7 antigens of HPV, in combination with SNS-301, in HPV positive patients in our ongoing trial of SNS-301, which we expect to incorporate in mid-2021.
-In addition, we are currently planning two Phase 2 trials to evaluate the safety and efficacy of SNS-301 in combination with durvalumab for patients with locally advanced resectable SCCHN in the neoadjuvant setting and ASPH positive patients with locally advanced unresectable or metastatic solid tumors.
-We intend to initiate the first trial in patients with locally advanced resectable SCCHN in the neoadjuvant setting in mid-2021.
+Based on the results we have observed to date, we have commenced enrollment of patients in an additional treatment arm of our ongoing Phase 1/2 trial to evaluate the addition of SNS-301 to pembrolizumab in PD-1 blockade naïve SCCHN patients.
+We intend to use an ImmunoPhage cocktail targeting the E6/E7 antigens of HPV, in combination with SNS-301, in HPV positive patients in our ongoing trial of SNS-301, which we expect to incorporate in 2021.
+In addition, we are currently planning a Phase 2 trial to evaluate the safety and efficacy of SNS-301 in combination with durvalumab for patients with locally advanced resectable SCCHN in the neoadjuvant setting.
+We intend to initiate the first trial in patients with locally advanced resectable SCCHN in the neoadjuvant setting in 2021.

 In addition to SNS-301, we are currently developing our next ImmunoPhage candidate, SNS-401, for the treatment of MCC.
-SNS-401 is in preclinical studies and we plan on submitting an investigational new drug application, or IND, for SNS-401 in the first half of 2022.
+We plan on submitting an IND for SNS-401 in 2022.
 We are also developing a mAb therapy targeting VISTA.
 Through the use of proprietary functional and in vivo assays, we intend to select a product candidate and initiate IND-enabling studies for our lead mAb by the end of 2021.